collingsandrew/milestone-two-project/README.md

 7. I want to read the instructions for the game.
 8. I want to see how many cards I have matched so far.
 9. I want to easily play again once the game is finished.
-10. I want to see the game board with all the cards faced down initially so that I can begin the game.
+10. I want to see the game board with all the cards facing down initially so that I can begin the game.
 11. I want to flip two cards at a time to match pairs so that I can progress through the game.
 12. I want the cards to flip back if they don't match, so that I can try again.
 13. I want the cards to stay flipped if they match.